zremami/geochart/README.md

 # About the Application

-This WebGIS application is based on Apache Echarts and OpenLayers which visualizes radiologic data provided by <a href="https://www.bfs.de/">the Federal Office of Radiation Protection - BFS</a>
+This WebGIS application is based on Apache Echarts and OpenLayers which visualizes radiological data provided by <a href="https://www.bfs.de/">the Federal Office of Radiation Protection - BFS</a>

 ## Installation